Service Providers Licensee Toolkit

 Web (HTML) versions of some regulatory guides are available for viewing or downloading at this site.
 In the index for each division of guides, the number of each guide available at this site is underscored.
 All active final and draft guides are also available in NRC's Agencywide Documents Access and Management System (ADAMS).

-NRC's regional offices (Region I - Northeast, Region II - Southeast, Region III - Midwest, and Region IV - West/Southwest) conduct typically unannounced, periodic inspection of licensed activities using guidance from Inspection Manual, Chapter 2800.
+NRC's regional offices (Region I - East, Region III - Midwest, and Region IV - West/Southwest) conduct typically unannounced, periodic inspection of licensed activities using guidance from Inspection Manual, Chapter 2800.
 The frequency of inspection is based on the hazard of materials used.

 The following forms are to be used by all service provider licensees.